Hardcover ISBN: 9781503627611

 About the authors

-Michael S. Kang is William G. and Virginia K. Karnes Research Professor at Northwestern University's Pritzker School of Law.
-He is the co-editor of Race, Reform, and Regulation of the Electoral Process, (Cambridge UP, 2011).
+Michael S. Kang is the Class of 1940 Professor at Northwestern University's Pritzker School of Law.
+He recently served on the Presidential Commission on the Supreme Court and was the co-editor of Race, Reform, and Regulation of the Electoral Process (2011).
 He has also published extensively in law reviews including Yale Law Journal and Stanford Law Review.

-Joanna M. Shepherd is Thomas Simmons Professor of Law at Emory University School of Law.
-She has served as Associate Editor of the International Review of Law & Economics.
-Her work has appeared in legal and academic publications including The Journal of Law & Economics, Duke Law Journal, and Yale Law & Policy Review.
+Joanna M. Shepherd is Vice Dean and Thomas Simmons Professor of Law at Emory University School of Law.
+She is the author of two previous books and her work has appeared in dozens of legal and academic publications including The Journal of Law & Economics, Stanford Law Review, and Michigan Law Review.
+Her empirical research has been cited by numerous courts, including twice by the U.S. Supreme Court.